kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Telemetry Module Setup

-Next, you set up the ingestion of custom span and Istio span data and optionally custom metrics based on OTLP.
+Next, you set up the ingestion of custom span and Istio span data, and, optionally, custom metrics based on OTLP.

 ### Create Access Token